open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-01.md

 observability platforms to suit their needs, resulting in a mix of both open source and proprietary observability tools.

-J’s team had recently migrated from one observability back-end to another.
-After this migration, they started seeing gaps in trace data, because other teams that they integrated with were still using a different observability back-end.
+J’s team had recently migrated from one observability backend to another.
+After this migration, they started seeing gaps in trace data, because other teams that they integrated with were still using a different observability backend.
 As a result, they no longer had an end-to-end picture of their traces.
 The solution was to use a standard, vendor-neutral way to emit telemetry: OpenTelemetry.